 Vegetables are also rich sources of antioxidants, elements that may prevent or delay cell damage.
 Due to their high antioxidant properties, vegetables have been associated with lowering the risk for various diseases such as cardiovascular disease.1

 Fluid control is important when following a kidney diet.
 If you are on a fluid restriction, controlling thirst and fluid intake can be difficult.
-Here are some suggestions to help you meet your 2020 goals:
+Here are some suggestions to help you meet your new year goals:

 - Limit high-sodium foods